 DuSable Museum of African American History

-Supports the King Day Celebration program, an annual tribute in film/documentary screenings and performances celebrating the life and legacy of Dr. Martin Luther King Jr.
+Supports the King Day Celebration program, an annual tribute in film, performances and tributes commemorating the life and legacy of Dr. Martin Luther King, Jr.

-Supports the March 2010 production of The Mikado.
+Supports the March 2011 production of The Socerer.

 Hyde Park Alliance for Arts and Culture